marklauter/marklauter/README.md

 ## Introduction
 I was introduced to programming and the lambda calculus in 4th grade.
 That was 1978.
 I've been addicted ever since.
 In 1987, right after high school, I volunteered to serve in the US Army where I crewed Cobra attack helicopters.
-When I finally grew tired of the long camping trips to the desert, I came home and got started in community college.
+When I finally grew tired of the long camping trips to the desert, I came home, shook the rust off my brain, and got started in community college.
 Between semesters, I participated in the engineering co-op program at Tampa Electric.
 Before finishing my two-year degree, TeCom, a sister company of Tampa Electric, hired me.
 That was around 1993.